-Macmillan
+Macmillan Education

 Eaquals and Macmillan announced that they had signed an MoU in April 2019 with both keen to work jointly in raising awareness with regard to accreditation and quality assurance, areas that are of importance to all Associate Members.
+This developed into a signed co-operation agreement in 2023.